 • Does not involve use of the employer's equipment or other property (NY Labor Law 201-d).

 Note, however, that an employer may enforce an established substance abuse or alcohol program or workplace policy.

-The New York Human Rights Law prohibits employment discrimination on the basis of certain classifications, including disability.
+The New York State Human Rights Law (NYSHRL) prohibits employment discrimination based on certain classifications, including disability.
 Some states address alcohol or drug use in the disability category; New York does not.
-The Human Rights Law covers employers with four or more employees (NY Exec.
+The NYSHRL covers employers with four or more employees (NY Exec.
 Law Art.
 15 Sec.
 290 et seq.).